 Supporting staff to support our students

-If you haven’t already done so, we encourage you to explore this online resource, which gathers together a range of important information, including:
+If you haven’t already done so, we encourage you to explore this online resource that presents a range of important information, including:

 Online resources for students

-- Succeeding at online study includes a range of articles to assist students to studying online including study support and health and wellbeing
+- Succeeding at online study includes a range of articles curated by Deakin Life to assist students studying online, including study support and health and wellbeing content

 Student Wellbeing Liaison Service

-The Student Wellbeing Liaisons support staff to de-escalate student distress and identify their support needs.
-In some cases, they will assess a student for any further health and wellbeing needs, and provide appropriate support and referral options.
-The service is located within the Health and Wellbeing Centres and is available to support staff via phone.
+The Student Wellbeing Liaisons Service support staff to de-escalate student distress and identify their support needs.
+In some cases, they will assess a student for any further health and wellbeing needs and provide appropriate support and referral options.

 If you’re supporting a student in distress and require further advice and support – but it is not an emergency situation – contact the Student Wellbeing Liaisons on 9244 5970.
 Referrals will be prioritised based on the level of urgency.